Centre College: History

 During the 1960s the college's financial resources doubled.
 Eleven new buildings were added to the campus and enrollment increased from 450 to 800.
 In 1988, Centre set a national record when it achieved a 75.4% participation rate for alumni giving, a mark that remains unbroken to this day.
-From the latter twentieth century to the present, strong levels of alumni giving and participation—often the highest in the nation—fueled the college's growth.
+From the late twentieth century to the present, strong levels of alumni giving and participation—often the highest in the nation—fueled the college's growth.
 Today, enrollment is around 1,300 with nearly 150 faculty members.
 Milton C. Moreland, who took office in 2020, is the current president, Centre's 21st.
 In 2000, Centre became the smallest college ever to host a national election debate.
 Dick Cheney and Senator Joe Lieberman debated on October 5 at Centre's Norton Center for the Arts with CNN's Bernard Shaw acting as moderator.
 In 2012, Centre again hosted a vice presidential debate in the Norton Center for the Arts, which featured Vice President Joe Biden and Rep. Paul Ryan.

 The physical campus has changed substantially during the 21st century.
 In 2005, the college completed The College Centre, a $22-million project to expand and renovate Suttcliffe Hall, the Crounse Academic Center and Grace Doherty Library, which was the largest construction project on campus since the Norton Center was built in 1973.
 Additionally, a new student residence, Pearl Hall, was completed in 2008; a new campus center opened in October 2009; and the construction of a new science wing in Young Hall was completed in the fall of 2010.
 In August 2011, Centre announced the construction of Brockman Residential Commons, a 125-bed facility offering apartment and townhouse living for upperclassmen.
 The residence facility was completed at the beginning of the 2012–13 school year.
-In 2021, the college completed renovations of the Austin E. Knowlton Center for Science and Mathematics in Olin Hall and the Centre Learning Commons in the Grace Doherty Library.
-Centre celebrated the opening of the new Gary Wright Baseball Field at Fishman Park in spring 2022.